 3. Andrés Iniesta

 His last-gasp goal against Chelsea in the 2009 Champions League semi-finals remains a defining moment of his career.
-Oh, and his late goal against the Netherlands in the 2010 World Cup final is one of the most iconic moments in football history.
+His late goal against the Netherlands in the 2010 final is also one of the most iconic moments in football history.
+The maestro announced his retirement in Barcelona in October 2024.

 Trophies at Barcelona